Counseling Staff

 Dr. Ryan Stevenson, (he/him/his) received his Ph.D. in Counseling Psychology and his Masters of Social Work from the University of Utah.
 He completed his psychology internship at the UC – Santa Barbara’s Counseling and Psychological Services and his post-doctoral fellowship at UC – San Diego’s Counseling and Psychological Services.
 He has experience working in university counseling centers, community mental health, rape crisis centers, and private group practice.
 Prior to joining CSUSM’s Student Health and Counseling Services he worked at UCSD, the VA in San Diego, and on a clinical trial treating veterans with PTSD.
 He also taught a course called Strategies for Academic Success for three years in graduate school and he enjoys helping students with these skills in therapy and in campus workshops.

 Dr. Stevenson has experience providing individual, group, and couples therapy.
 He utilizes an integrative approach drawing from interpersonal, mindfulness, feminist-multicultural, and cognitive-behavioral therapy.
 Areas of special interest include PTSD/trauma, working with veterans/service members, anxiety, depression, mindfulness, multicultural issues, men and masculinity, conflicts around religion and spirituality, performance psychology, and substance abuse.
-Dr. Stevenson enjoys working with students from diverse backgrounds and providing a safe space for healing and growth.
-Dr. Stevenson is the coordinator of the MSW Internship Training Program and also provides clinical supervision to the Psychology Interns.

 CA Lic.
 PSY 27441

-Dr. Leakhena (Leah) Tappero
+Dr. Leah Tappero

 Utilizing an integrative therapeutic approach, Dr. Tappero includes interventions from Interpersonal, Emotion-Focused, Cognitive Behavioral and Client Centered therapy in her work with clients.
 Some of her special interests includes Asian/Asian American mental health, first generation college student concerns, immigrant, refugee, & acculturation issues, and multicultural/diversity issues.
 When working with Dr. Tappero she helps clients explore and examine how relational, social, educational, and cultural factors impact life experiences.
 She takes a holistic view and adapt her roles to meet clients’ needs, creating a safe, supportive, and accepting space for clients to feel empowered to make decisions about their life.
 Dr. Tappero believes that therapy can help clients work towards creating positive changes to heal and live authentically.
+Dr. Tappero’s multicultural identities and life experiences shapes her work as a mental health provider.
+She is passionate about serving and supporting members of underrepresented and marginalized populations.

 CA Lic.
 PSY 28653